Migacz85/django_app/README.md

 ## Implemented features

-1. Upvoting bugs
-2. Upvoting feature requests
+### For users:

+1. Upvoting button allows regular user to add/remove vote to bug or feature by simply clicking on it.
 	- To upvote a feature request, users need to pay
-3. Creating tickets,
+2. Create ticket button allows regular user to add bug or feature by clicking on it.
 4. Comments on tickets,
-5. Showing the status of the ticket
+5. Each ticket is showing the status of the ticket so the user knows in what state it is.
 	1. to do,
 	2. doing,
 	3. done.
-6. Cart with checkout and payment
+6. Cart with checkout and payment allows user to add vote features to the cart so he can after pay for them.
-7. Authentication of the users
+7. Authentication of the users allows regular user to set up account and gain access to creating issues and creating comments.
-8. Resetting passwords by email
-9. Pagination for comments and issues
+8. Resetting passwords allows regular user in case when he forget his password so he will be emailed with link for the page to reset the password.
+9. If the number of comments or issues grow above 5 pagination for comments and issues will be turned on so users can navigate in content more easily.
+10. When creating an issue user can add image so other users will understand better what he want to explain.

+### For Admins of the site:

+1. Admin can set up state of the ticket by logging in to admin panel so he can indicate to the user in what state current issue is.
+2. Admin have separately `Bugs` and `Feature` section so he can easily navigate to the Features that are paid from the users.
+3. Admin can change everything what is on webpage by admin page.

+### For Developers:

+1. Project is configured to store Images on external aws s3 server so service can grow to big sizes and this will be cost effective to store huge amount of data.
+2. Project logic is configured to be executed on heroku servers so it will be not disrupted to store data from the users.
+3. Project have integrated `deploy.sh` scripts so it will help developers with:
+    1. Creating new Django project
+    2. Creating new remote repository on heroku and setup there all necessary environmental variables and settings.
+    3. Creating local environment, and setup useful productivity aliases when developing in Django to speed up process of:
+        - `r` running the server
+        - `m` making migrations
+        - `sa` starting new django application
+        - `s` creating super user
+        - `v` entering virtual environment
+        - `s3sync` synchronising static files with s3 server
+    4. Setting environmental variables on heroku
+    5. Updating coverage and pushing

 ## Not implemented features